Brandon Pierce

-Brandon Pierce (born February 24, 2004) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 2 Chevrolet for Carroll Speedshop.
+Brandon Pierce (born February 24, 1996) is an American professional stock car racing driver.
+He currently competes in the zMAX CARS Tour, driving the No. 2 Chevrolet for KP Speed Motorsports.
 He is a longtime competitor in the series, having made his debut in 2017, and having won one race at Southern National Motorsports Park in 2019.
-He has previously driven for Lee Pulliam Performance.
+He has previously driven for Lee Pulliam Performance and Carroll Speedshop.

 Pierce is a former student at Guilford Technical Community College.

 Pierce has also competed in the Virginia Late Model Triple Crown Series and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)